storyprotocol/documentation/docs/Developers/get-started-with-the-smart-contracts/sc-claiming-royalty.md

         // ADMIN SETUP
         // We mint 100 MERC20 to this contract so it has some money to pay.
         MERC20.mint(address(this), 100);
-        // We approve the Royalty Module to spend MERC20 on our behalf, which
+        // We have to approve the Royalty Module to spend MERC20 on our behalf, which
         // it will do using `payRoyaltyOnBehalf`.
         MERC20.approve(address(ROYALTY_MODULE), 10);